gkjohnson/webxr-sandbox/xr-gamepad/README.md

 ## TODO

 - Docs
-- Use remote debugging to find out what the controller buttons enumerate to on Mozilla Reality.
+- Only load the controller models once it's been requested.